Team Finland network organisations

 The Team Finland network can help your company go global

 Get to know with our services.

-Business Finland offers funding for innovation activities and services for internationalisation, investments and tourism promotion.
+Business Finland is one of the core members of the Team Finland network.
+It offers funding for innovation activities and services for internationalisation, investments and tourism promotion.

 The Finnish-Russian Chamber of Commerce (FRCC) helps companies to go international in Russia.
 Its services include, among others, trade missions, field of business projects, market surveys, contact searches, training in Russian trade, expert services (legal, financial administration, business), event organisation and the Russian trade guides.

 The Finnish-Swedish Chamber of Commerce (FSCC) promotes trade and economic relations between Finland and Sweden Activities focus on helping and coaching SMEs for the Swedish market.
 The Finnish-Swedish Chamber of Commerce provides services in Finnish and is based in Stockholm.